hyperthunk/erlxsl/README.md

 ## Status

-This project is pre-alpha at the moment.
-There are marshalling issues with R14, so R13 is the target erts version at the moment.
-An initial spike has also been built with very basic functionality, which works on 32bit systems running R12B.
+This project is pre-alpha at the moment and is not fit for general use.
+The software should build against Erlang releases >= R13, on linux and OS X. The sablotron-prototype branch can be built and run against 32bit R12B, but is not meant for general use.

 ## Roadmap